 From Jamaica's political arena: "I can't recall." note During the 2011 commission of inquiry into the signing of controversial memoranda of understanding with American law firm Manatt, Phelps and Phillips over the extradition of notorious drug don Christopher "Dudus" Coke, then-security minister Dwight Nelson was repeatedly grilled over his knowledge of events connected to the signing of the MO Us, which resulted from the security forces' incursion into Kingston that led to the deaths of 73 people in the effort to arrest Coke; for the majority of questions posed to Nelson, his response was "I can't recall."
 The phrase itself gained memetic status through reggae artiste Tony Rebel's song, aptly titled "I Can't Recall," and is now frequently utilized among Jamaicans to indicate they genuinely cannot remember some important detail.

-Social Justice Sally. note A parody of hypocritical and ill-informed social justice 'activists' on Tumblr (and, by extension, elsewhere) who appear to use social justice causes primarily as an excuse to bully others, seek attention and act self-righteous rather than actually seek social justice, and who tend to come off as just as bigoted and blinkered against their chosen targets as those they supposedly oppose.
+Social Justice Sally. note A parody of hypocritical and ill-informed social justice 'activists' on Tumblr (and, by extension, elsewhere) who appear to use social justice causes primarily as an excuse to bully others, seek attention and act self-righteous rather than actually seek social justice, and to indulge their feelings of superiority and entitlement over others.
+They usually tend to come off as just as bigoted and blinkered against their chosen targets as those they supposedly oppose.
 The name 'Sally' plays on the term 'social justice ally', who is by definition someone who genuinely supports the cause and those struggling within it in a more reasonable and sensible fashion; the meme itself is not limited to feminism, as the name might suggest, but covers any kind of social justice cause.

 Again from Venezuela, a recent one: "Pero tenemos Patria" note Meaning, literally "but we have Fatherland".
 The phrase originated from a Government officer as a answer to the people protesting for the increasingly bad situation of the country (namely, scarcity of foodstuff and staples like Toilet paper, plus electricity crisis, plus water crisis, plus...), when the man said that it was more important to "Tener patria/have fatherland" than having cooking oil or toilet paper, implying "the present lack of staple stuff we actually have is less important that the cohesion of the country and the maintaining of the Bolivarian Revolution", not too far from the famous "Blood, toil, sweat and tears" from Churchill.
 Unfortunately for the government, since such a discouse implied a big disconnect with the reality of most of the country, the phrase got Misquoted quickly, when people began to answer resignedly ("But we still have fatherland!") or sarcastically ("whatever, dude, we have fatherland") to every bad or bizarre news of the country, with some people using "fatherland" as an euphemism for "bad thing" (for example, replying to the news of that some relative got mugged or killed with "he got a dose of fatherland then").
 Its quick dissemination caused pro-government people to complain about this "disrespectful" uses of the word, with only incenses satirists and parodist to keep going on it.
 It has culminated in the appearance of a satirical web show titled "Pero Tenemos Patria", mocking the politics of the country and using the line as its catchphrase.